-‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse – Gets 49,000 Facebook Likes [Video]
+‘Huffington Post’ Essay About Melania Trump Alleges Emotional Abuse, Gets 49,000 Facebook Likes [Video]

 [Image by Kevin Dietsch/Getty Images]

-That hubbub hasn’t died down seven days after the inauguration of Mr. Trump.
-Instead, the jokes and GIFs and quips about Mrs. Trump’s reaction have turned into serious inquiries being asked about Melania’s state of being.
+That hubbub hasn’t died down seven days after the inauguration of President Trump.
+Instead, the jokes and GIFs and quips about Mrs. Trump’s reaction have turned into serious questions being asked about Melania’s state of being.
 One opinion article, simply titled “Melania, Are You Okay?” is going viral.
 Published by Huffington Post writer Alaura Weaver, whose bio says Alaura is a “Copywriter & content strategist, WordWeaver Freelance,” the article has been liked 49,000 times since being published on January 24.

 Weaver didn’t view the action via the same paradigm as other writers who are crafting headlines like the above one on the YouTube video, which called the action the result of “mum” being embarrassing.

-Obviously Weaver’s piece is striking a chord among readers who keep sharing the essay en masse online.
+Obviously, Weaver’s piece is striking a chord with readers who keep sharing the essay online.

 Trend graph: